jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

 	4: Standard Printer Device (STDPRN)

 but for purposes of a file read operation, any handle from 0 to 2 operates as a console handle, so the read operation blocks until some console input is provided.
-To continue, you must press the Enter key twice, because the 64K file is read twice, in two 32K chunks.
+To continue, this bug requires you to press the Enter key twice (because the 64K file is read in two 32K chunks).

-To resolve this second problem, I decided to auto-mount the disk in *both* the A and B drives, so that no batch file or `ASSIGN` command is required.
+To avoid this second problem, I decided to auto-mount the disk in *both* the A and B drives, so that no batch file or `ASSIGN` command is required.

 ### Getting The Lay Of The Land

-Although more work is required in PCjs to get [Fantasy Land](/disks/pcx86/diags/ibm/ega/) running in all its original glory, we can already get a good sense of what the map looked like, and enjoy all the little animated touches that Joel Gould and his wife Daphne created, using the newfound power of character cell animation made possible by IBM's Enhanced Graphics Adapter.
+Although more work is required in PCjs to get [Fantasy Land](/disks/pcx86/diags/ibm/ega/) running in all its original glory, you can already get a good sense of what the map looked like, and enjoy all the little animated touches that Joel Gould and his wife Daphne created, using the newfound power of character cell animation made possible by IBM's Enhanced Graphics Adapter.

 Watch Fantasy Land run through its automated tour in the [machine below](#ibm-ega-fantasy-land-demo).
-After you "PRESS ANY KEY TO CONTINUE", wait a minute for the automated tour to start.
-What you're currently unable to see (except for occasional flickering glimpses) are all the Fantasy Land messages that would normally scroll up (literally, on a scroll) from the bottom of the screen, using the EGA's split-screen feature -- one of the next things on my PCjs "To Do" list.
+Until PCx86 supports pixel panning in text modes yet, none of Fantasy Land's scrolling operations will be as smooth as they should be.
+This will be addressed in a future PCjs update.

 ### IBM EGA Fantasy Land Demo